simonwuelker/Leuchtkraft/README.md

 ```

 Check out [my blog post](https://wuelle.dev/blog/posts/leuchtkraft/) for more
-information on how to use leuchtkraft.
+information on how to use Leuchtkraft.

 ## Installation
 ### From crates.io